Alex Jones concedes Sandy Hook attack was ‘100% real’

 Jones told the jury that any compensation above $2 million “will sink us,” but added: “Ï think it’s appropriate for whatever you decide what you want to do.”

-Testimony concluded around midday and closing arguments are expected to begin Wednesday afternoon.
+Testimony concluded around midday and closing arguments were expected to begin Wednesday afternoon.

-Jones is the only person testifying in his own defense.
+Jones was the only person who testified in his own defense.
 His attorney asked him if he now understands it was “absolutely irresponsible” to push the false claims that the massacre didn’t happen and no one died.

 Jones said he does, but added, “They (the media) won’t let me take it back.”